Second World War

 As I was chipping away at the subject with the equivalent of a hammer and chisel, other folks were harvesting thousands of pages of documents utilising digital technology.† You couldnít quite get Tables of Organization and Equipment for free with your breakfast cereal, but it seemed like it for a while.† I will not be able to rival those levels of acquisition, so after some consideration I have decided to return to my original endeavour, low level unit organization.

-The emphasis for each study will be detail and evolution.† Not just how many men and what weapons they carried, but also information I rarely see, such as ammunition allocations and communications equipment.† I cannot pretend to have this to the same degree for all unit types, so the sections for Imperial Japan and Italy will of necessity be rather more basic.† Commonwealth forces will feature thanks to past contributions, though they do make for a large degree of duplication with their British counterparts and offer their own problems in terms of detail.† Eventually, I do hope to have the same coverage as before.
+The emphasis for these opening studies is detail and evolution.† Not just how many men and what weapons they carried, but also information I rarely see, such as ammunition allocations and communications equipment.† I cannot pretend to have this to the same degree for all unit types, so the sections for Imperial Japan and Italy will of necessity be rather more basic.† Commonwealth forces will feature thanks to past contributions, though they do make for a large degree of duplication with their British counterparts and offer their own problems in terms of detail.† Eventually, I do hope to have the same coverage as before.

 New links will be posted to this page as and when.† As can be seen from the above, the general approach will be an overview of the unit involved, coupled with detailed organizational data taken from the contemporary documentation for it.† These are provided in PDF files which I reckon that most people now will be able to open.† If anyone does have issues accessing any files then please let me know.